Gigabyte5671/CookieManager/README.md

 ```html
 <script src="https://gigabyte5671.github.io/CookieManager/cookieManager.min.js"></script>
 ```
+Or download the zip from the releases page.

 To create a cookie, call the setCookie() function with arguments for the cookie name, the value, and the lifespan (in days).
 (To update a cookie, just call setCookie() again with the same name and the new value)

 ```javascript